WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

     record_generation = software
 ```
 #### Inconsistent data handling between Ecowitt cloud (ecowitt.net), SDCard (GW3000) and local http-Api
-This data can you get via ecowitt.net, but not from SDCard and the local http-Api
+This data can you get via ecowitt.net, but not from the local http-Api (get_livedata_info)
 ```
 This data applies to (battery are in Volt): ch_lds?.ldsheat_ch1 ... ch4